so-okada/twXiv/README.md

 	**elapsed time from the start: xx:xx:xx
 	```

-* New submissions, abstracts, cross-lists and replacements (if any)
-  for math.AC and math.AG:
+* New submissions (if any)   for math.AC and math.AG:

 	```
 	% ./twXiv.py -s tests/switches.json -l tests/logfiles.json -a tests/aliases.json -c tests/captions.json -m 1
 	**process started at xxxx-xx-xx xx:xx:xx (UTC)
-	starting a thread of retrieval/new submissions/abstracts for math.AC
-	getting daily entries for math.AC
+	starting a thread of retrieval/new submissions for math.AC getting daily entries for math.AC
-	waiting for a next thread of retrieval/new submissions/abstracts new submissions for math.AC
+	waiting for a next thread of retrieval/new submissions new submissions for math.AC

 	utc: xxxx-xx-xx xx:xx:xx